code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 > For both the Hamcrest matchers and AssertJ conditions, make sure the static imports have been specified.

-> Note the `@DirtiesContext` annotation that ensures the correct Kafka broker is set as explained above.
+> Note the `@DirtiesContext` annotation that ensures the correct Kafka broker address is set as explained above.

 ``` java
 package com.codenotfound.kafka.producer;